necojackarc/auto-request-review/README.md

 This GitHub Action best suits any of the following needs:

 - You'd like to request review based on files changed
-- You'd like to specify reviwers per author
+- You'd like to specify reviewers per author
 - You'd like to get all of the other team members to review
 - You'd like to keep code owners real code owners, not just reviewers